 Understand the basics of capital gains tax

 There is no state capital gains tax in Florida, as the state has no state income tax at all.
 This applies even if you live out of state and own a summer home in Florida.
 But you are still subject to federal capital gains taxes when you sell your property.
 The precise rate you’ll end up paying depends on factors such as your income level and how long you’ve owned the property.
-The current tax rate is between 15-20% of the total sale value of the property.

 Can You Minimize Your Tax Liability, or Avoid Paying Capital Gains Taxes altogether?